kulupu-ko/kule-ko/README.md

 - Github is now up!

 1.2.3:
-- Switched method of clearing from os calls to ANSI
+- Switched method of clearing from `os` calls to ANSI

+1.2.4:
+- Fixed it (I really have to stop publishing without testing)